-• The curriculum map (located in the History subject leader's file) is scrutinised by the subject leader, whose responsibilities include ensuring that the taught elements of the IPC topics are providing the children with the suggested range of progression within the National Curriculum History programme of study.
+• The curriculum map (located in the History file) is planned by the subject leader, whose responsibilities

-• It is the class teacher's responsibility, with guidance from the subject leader, to plan and deliver high quality medium term plans, consulting and following the School's Curriculum Map;
+• It is then the class teacher's responsibility, with guidance from the subject leader if necessary, to fit these schemes into their medium term plans, consulting and following the School's Curriculum Map;

-• The History content of the Foundation Year will be planned in accordance with the Early Years Policy.

-• Any changes to the curriculum should be discussed with the subject leader before they are put in place to ensure progression and coverage continue to be fulfilled appropriately.
+- The History content of the Foundation Year will be planned in accordance with the Early Years Policy. - Any changes to the curriculum should be discussed with the subject leader before they are put in place to ensure progression and coverage continue to be fulfilled appropriately.